BlackJar72/FolkGheist-renderer/README.md

 This was my first attempt and a "big" software project and my first real attempt at game programming (not counting modding, or my elementary school attempt to clone Space Invaders in Basic).
-I has a lot of bad code and worse achitecture, and was the repo was taken down for long time out of embarrassment.
+It has a lot of bad code and worse achitecture, and was the repo was taken down for long time out of embarrassment.
 However, like Digit Span Tester, or some of my small '90's commandline utilities I've come to see it as at least interesting to have around.
 It is a thoroughly dead project to say the least.